Anne Braden Anti-Racist Organizer Training Program

-Catalyst Project launched the Anne Braden Program in 2008 and since that time we’ve offered 5 rounds of this intensive organizer training program.
-More than 150 Braden alumni are engaged in anti-racist organizing and movement-building across North America.
-The next Anne Braden Program will begin February of 2019.
+Catalyst Project launched the Anne Braden Program in 2008 and since that time we’ve offered many rounds of this intensive organizer training program.
+More than 450 Braden alumni are engaged in anti-racist organizing and movement-building across North America.

 This 4 month political education and leadership development program is designed to support the vision, strategy, and organizing skills of white activists in becoming accountable, principled anti-racist organizers building multiracial movements for justice.

 Participants in the Anne Braden Anti-Racist Training Program:

 - Develop an understanding of white supremacy as it interconnects with patriarchy, capitalism, homophobia, transphobia, imperialism, settler-colonialism and the state, and how this should impact our vision and strategy

 - Learn about histories of resistance and liberation, and about social justice movements today

 - Learn about transformative organizing and develop anti-racist organizing skills

 - Gain skills for anti-racist strategy development, leadership development, and alliance-building

 This program is a good fit for people who are trying to build these skills:

 - Organizing white people into more effective racial justice work, and developing other social justice leaders